preactjs/preact-www/content/en/guide/v10/upgrade-guide.md

 ---
 title: Upgrading from Preact 8.x
-description: 'Upgrade your Preact 8.x application to Preact X'
+description: Upgrade your Preact 8.x application to Preact X
 ---

 # Upgrading from Preact 8.x